GeoSpock/examples/tableau-kepler/README.md

 | Password       | Your GeoSpock DB account password |
 | Require SSL    | Enabled                           |

-At this point you should install the [**Kepler.gl extension**](https://github.com/keplergl/kepler.gl-tableau) in Tableau from the **Extension Gallery**, if you haven’t already done so.
+At this point you should install the [**Kepler.gl extension**](https://github.com/keplergl/kepler.gl-tableau) in Tableau Desktop from the **Extension Gallery**, if you haven’t already done so.
 Refer to the [instructions on the `kepler.gl-tableau` GitHub page](https://github.com/keplergl/kepler.gl-tableau) for more details.

+### A note on Tableau Desktop vs Tableau Server

+Note that the configuration **must** be performed in **Tableau Desktop**.
+While there is also a Presto connector for Tableau Server, **Presto connections cannot be created/edited in Tableau Server**; they must first be created in Tableau Desktop.
+Workbooks containing Presto connections can subsequently be published from Tableau Desktop to Tableau Server, which can then use the created connection.
+Workbooks can be edited on Tableau Server as usual, however the Presto connection information cannot.

 ## Running a SQL query